 The fundamentals of research methods and applied statistics, including qualitative and quantitative approaches.
 The course will emphasize the use of descriptive and inferential statistics using SPSS or Excel statistical software packages.
-Prerequisite: Junior class standing.
+Prerequisite: Junior class standing, MA 111 or 242.

 BUS 401A Quantitative Analysis for Business